Fostering Healthy Competition in Kids

 - Burnout – Negative mental, physical and hormonal changes, can make children feel tired and disinterested.
 This can actually lead them to them perform worse in competition.

-- Overuse injuries – If a child is unable to adequately rest and recover due to the pressure of competition, they can injure a bone, tendon or muscle.
+- Overuse injuries – If a child is unable to rest and recover due to the pressure of competition adequately, they can injure a bone, tendon or muscle.

 - Loss of interest – Negative experiences early on can reduce the likelihood that your child will engage in future physical activity.
 Watch for phrases like “It’s not fun anymore!” and “I don’t care.”